On the computability of conditional probability: Conditional Probabilities and Distributions

-The modern formulation of conditional probability is due to Kolmogorov \cite{MR0362415}, and gives a consistent solution to the problem of conditioning on the value of general (and in particular, continuous) random variables.
-(See Kallenberg~\cite[Chp.~6]{MR1876169} for a rigorous treatment.)
+This elementary notion of conditioning is undefined when the conditioning event has zero measure, such as when a \emph{continuous} random variable takes a particular value.
+In the modern formulation of conditional probability due to Kolmogorov \citeyearpar{MR0362415}, one defines conditioning with respect to (the $\sigma$-algebra generated by) a \emph{random variable} rather than an individual event.
+In theory, this yields a consistent solution to the problem of conditioning on the value of general (and in particular, continuous) random variables, although we will see that other issues arise.
+(See Kallenberg~\citeyearpar[][Ch.~6]{MR1876169} for a rigorous treatment.)

-\begin{definition}[Conditioning with respect to a random variable] Let $\rv X$ and $\rv Y$ be random variables in measurable spaces $S$ and $T$, respectively, and let $B \subseteq T$ be a measurable set.
-Then a measurable function $\Pr[\rv Y \in B | \rv X]$ from $S$ to $[0,1]$ is (a version of) the \defn{conditional probability of $\rv Y \in B$ given $\rv X$} when

-for all measurable sets $A\subseteq S$.
-Moreover, $\Pr[\rv Y \in B | \rv X]$ is uniquely defined up to a $\Pr_{\rv X}$-null set (i.e., almost surely unique) and so we may sensibly refer to \emph{the} conditional probability when we mean a generic element of the equivalence class of versions. \end{definition}

-\begin{remark} It is also common to define a conditional probability given $\rv X$ as a $\sigma(\rv X)$-measurable random variable $\rv P$ that is the Radon-Nikodym derivative of the measure $\Pr(\cdot \cap \{\rv Y \in B\})$ with respect to $\Pr$, both viewed as measures on the $\sigma$-algebra $\sigma(\rv X)$.
-(See Kallenberg~\cite[Chp.~6]{MR1876169} for such a construction.)
-However there is a close relationship between these two definitions: In particular, there exists a measure function $h$ from $S$ to $[0,1]$ such that $\rv P = h(\rv X)$ a.s.
-We have taken $h$ to be our definition of the conditional probability as it is more natural to have a function from $S$ in the statistical setting.
-(We take the same tact when defining conditional distributions.)
-In Propositions~\ref{prevmainnegativeresult} and \ref{condprobpropasrv}, we demonstrate that both definitions of conditional probability admit noncomputable versions. \end{remark}

-It is natural to want to consider not just individual conditional probabilities but the entire conditional distribution $\Pr[\rv Y \in \cdot\, | \rv X]$ of $\rv Y$ given $\rv X$.
-In order to define conditional distributions, we first recall the notion of a probability kernel.
-(For more details, see, e.g., {\cite[Ch.~3, 6]{MR1876169}}.)